coffee makers icon

 Key Features Review

-Bialetti created their Moka coffee pot in 1933 and the design hasn’t changed since.
-Its simple, old-fashioned style looks great in every kitchen.
-If you prefer a more industrial style decor at home, this fits in much better than a lot of space-age-looking espresso machines.
+Bialetti created their Moka coffee pot in 1933, and the brushed aluminum design hasn’t changed since.
+The simple, timeless style looks great in almost every kitchen.
+If you prefer a more “lived-in” style of decor, this fits in much better than a lot of the space-age-looking espresso machines.

 ease of use icon